codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

    * To _commit all changes_, click **Commit**.
 This final commit screen is displayed with a diff view of the changes.
    * To _undo all changes_ and return to the previous settings, click **Discard Changes**.
 This action removes all the changes you have made so far and returns you to the GitOps Apps dashboard.

+      {{site.data.callout.callout_tip}}
+      **TIP**
-   >If you change settings and then restore existing values for the same, Codefresh automatically removes the Commit and Discard Changes buttons as there are no new changes to commit or discard.
+      If you change settings and then restore existing values for the same, Codefresh automatically removes the Commit and Discard Changes buttons as there are no new changes to commit or discard.
+      {{site.data.callout.end}}

   {% include
    image.html